HaoMy-Tran/Bellabeat-RProject/README.md

 As a newbie in data analysis field, it took me a certain amount of time to get familiar with the data analysis process and the use programming languages (which is R in this project).
 By trials and errors, at some senses, this project was finally completed.
 However, this is not comprehensive and it needs to be developed.

 In this case study, I will perform data analysis for Bellabeat, a high-tech manufacturer of health-focused products for women.
 I will analyze smart device data to gain insight into how consumers are using their smart devices.
 My analysis will help guide future marketing strategies for Bellabeat's team.
+## Key findings
+* We  expect that people who use the smart devices partially have concerned about their health.
+And they have, through inspecting their own health ratios.
+However, from the data analysis, haft of them, on average in a month, had not had enough time for activities per day.
+When it comes to sleeping, the significant portion of the valid users (whose information recorded is greater than 14 days) sleep for at least 7 hours a day on average, which means there is a small number of customers did not sleep enough.
+* The customers prefer running/walking as a way to travel than using by bikes, cars, or other vehicles.

+So what?

+From the findings, I recommend the marketing team should
 ## Installation
 ```
 install.packages('tidyverse')